eyang9001/Artificial-Intelligence-Implementations/README.md

 This is my implementation of Minimax adversarial search to play the game: **Konane**
 <img src="3_Minimax and Alpha Beta/pictures/board.jpg" width=70%>

 The program is built with varying levels of AI to play against.
-There is one version that only uses the minimax algorithm to choose the optimal move, and another version that builds upon the minimax algorithm and epmloys alpha-beta pruning to increase efficiency.
+There is one version that only uses the minimax algorithm to choose the optimal move, and another version that builds upon the minimax algorithm and employs alpha-beta pruning to increase efficiency.
 The game to can be played by running
 ```bash
 python main.py $P1 $P2
 ```